Mrs Alison Millar was appointed as Lord-Lieutenant of County Londonderry by Her Late Majesty, Queen Elizabeth II on the 17th May 2018.

 • Following a visit by the Lord-Lieutenant, or a Deputy Lieutenant, suggesting how the organisation might be included in the programme of a member of the Royal Family visiting the County.

-• Advising on procedures and nominations for the Queen’s Award for Voluntary Service, the Queen’s Award for Enterprise or the Elizabeth Cross.
+• Advising on procedures and nominations for the King’s Award for Voluntary Service, the King’s Award for Enterprise or the Elizabeth Cross.

 • Advising on how any member of the public can nominate a worthy individual, a friend or colleague for a National Honour; offering advice on the completion of the forms and supporting the honours nomination when referred back to the Lord- Lieutenant for comment.